IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Dunith Wellalage has 35 runs at an average of 11.66 and a strike rate of 72.91 in three ODI innings against India.
-He went wicketless in two ODI innings against India.
+Dasun Shanaka has 185 runs at an average of 30.83 and a strike rate of 89.80 in seven ODI innings against India.
+He has also taken 3 wickets at an average of 38 and a strike rate of 44 in six ODI innings against them.

 -